abarnert/superhackyinternals/README.md

 once the last reference goes away.
 (But look at `sys.getrefcount(1000)`, or of course the `ob_refcount` directly, and you may be surprised, especially if you're using `IPython`.)

+## Strings

+A `str` is a lot more complicated.
+There are four different ways of storing them.
+You may have heard of the clever 1-byte/2-byte/4-byte thing, but together they consitute just one of those four ways.
+Pure ASCII strings (as opposed to only pure Latin-1, meaning there's no need for a UTF-8 cache) use a slightly format.
+Strings created by legacy C API functions use a whole different way of storing things, plus another whole different one while the creator is still building them and hasn't marked them ready yet.

+Of course `ctypes` isn't great at handling things where you may be dealing with either a pointer to or an array of any of four types, some of which `ctypes` considers string types and others not.
+So be careful with things like the `get_buffer` function; they may not return what you expected.

+Overall, the best use of `PyUnicodeObject` is probably crashing your interpreter, but see the included test code for all the fun stuff you can do.